youngsoo1-Kim/next-useragent/README.md

 ## Usage

 `next-useragent` is simple to use.
-First parse a string with `parse` and then access the fields of `UserAgent` for the required information.
+Give access to user-agent details anywhere using `withUserAgent` method.

+* Passed as an `ua` property in the context of the `getInitialProps` method.
+* Providing the following props to your component as `ua`.

 Example usage:

 ```
 import React from 'react'
-import { UserAgent, parse } from 'next-useragent'
+import { UserAgentProps, parse } from 'next-useragent'

-interface Props {
-  ua: UserAgent
-}

-export default class IndexPage extends React.Component<Props> {
+class IndexPage extends React.Component<UserAgentProps> {

   static async getInitialProps(ctx) {
-    const ua = parse(ctx)
+    // ctx.ua
+    // => `UserAgent` type object.

-    return { ua }
+    return {}
   }

   render() {